Sayrarh/Minimal-Proxy-Article-Guide-on-Celo/README.md

   //mapping to check if an address is part of the owners mapping(address => bool) isOwner;

+  /**
+    * @notice Initializes the validOwners and numofApprovalsRequired variables with the input parameters
+    * @param _owners An array containing the addresses of the owners
-  function initialize(address[] memory _owners, uint8 _quorum) external {
+    * @param _quorum The number of approval required to validate requests */ function initialize(address[] memory _owners, uint8 _quorum) external {
     require(initialState == false, "Contract Already Initialized");
     require(_quorum <= _owners.length, "Out of Bound!");